Aug. 2019 - Dec. 2019

 - Documented the game's level design pillars and practices for future teams to make onboarding easier

 Inner Demon is a 2.5D action platformer where the player controls a boy with a unique power to transform themselves into a demon.
 Using the boy's agility and the demon's offensive capabilities, the player must navigate and fight their way through a city in order to get to safety.

 Inner Demon was a project created within MassDiGI for students to submit to game competitions.
-Although the project wasn't able to reach that goal, I was able to get a great amount of level design experience that I hadn't been able to get in other projects.
-First was redesigning how level's should be treated as before the core challenge was an inconsistent mix of time-trials and general combat.
-When the game as altered by taking away the player's ability to freely switch forms while in a rift (represented by the purple-hued box), more possibilities were opened up for level design.
-Me and the team decided to break levels up into segments that could me put into any order, and we used breakable walls that can only be destroyed by the demon form to separate most of these segments.
-This gave us an experience that was linear enough for us to rapidly create interesting levels with the limited amount of level mechanics that we currently had.
+Throughout this project I was able to get a great amount of level design experience.
+The first task was to redesign the core gameplay, as before it was a mix of time-trial platforming and sporadic combat.
+When the game was altered by taking away the player's ability to freely switch forms while in a rift (represented by purple-hued auras), more possibilities were opened up for level design.
+We then decided to break levels up into segments that could be put into any order, and we used breakable walls that can only be destroyed by the demon form to separate most of these segments.
+This gave us an experience that was linear enough for us to rapidly create interesting levels with the limited amount of resources we had in our gameplay.